svenschakel/optionstradingbot/README.md

 Introduction
 ============

 This repository includes Python scripts automating various options income trading strategies.
-The bot connects to the Interactive Brokers API for low fee trading and, once setup, runs with minimal manual intervention.
+The bot connects to the Interactive Brokers API and runs with minimal manual intervention.
 Currently, it contains two basic trading strategies: the short strangle and iron condor.

 Installation
 ============